-Related: Hands-on with the HTC Vive Pre
+Related: Our review of the HTC Vive

 Developed specifically for the HTC Vive by UK-based VR content production studio Rewind, it makes great use of the Vive’s controllers.
-One is your sponge, and the other a squeegee — the only weapons a window cleaner usually needs, except this is no ordinary mission.
+One is your sponge, and the other a squeegee — the only weapons a window cleaner usually needs; except this is no ordinary mission.
 You’re being sent up in one of those unsteady-looking platforms that climb up the sides of massive buildings.
 Here you get a bucket, water, and a speed control, plus your lunch for later on.

 Like the sponge you wield in the game, Pane In The Glass was utterly absorbing to play.
 The platform setting means you don’t stray outside of the Vive’s play area, you get to use both the controllers in unison, and the gameplay gets more frantic the higher you get.
 The bright colors, convincing feeling of being in motion, chunky Lego-look world, and the voiceover from your boss giving you feedback emphasize the fun.
 If you didn’t guess from the title, Pane In The Glass doesn’t take itself seriously at all.
 Enjoy knocking that seagull off the platform.
 We did, and could have channeled our inner George Formby all day.